Wow! Surprised to make it to the final two. I was convinced Matt H was going to win!

 Post Doctoral Research Assistant, SPECIFIC, Swansea University

-To try something new and have it work first time (this is rare!)
+Favourite thing to do in science To try something new and have it work first time (this is rare!)

 I am quite probably, slightly mad (this is common among scientists, although by no means an essential trait!) and I love making and measuring solar cells (the study of solar cells is called photovoltaics).
 The types of solar cell devices I make consist of a number of layers and we try and modify those layers to see if we can improve the efficiency of the devices.
 We can make 64 devices in a day if we put our minds to it and so because of this, many variables can be trialled at once.
 Some of these layers can be applied a bit like a paint and so we joke that we have invented photovoltaic paint.
 A colleague of mine and I recently came up with a novel idea to do with one of these layers and we recently filed a patent where we are named as the inventors.
 This is the best job I’ve ever done (and I’ve done some terrible ones!)
 I look forward to going to work – I am lucky, not many people can say that.

 Drink coffee, make solar cells, drink more coffee, measure solar cells, drink coffee, talk about solar cells (whilst drinking coffee).

 My lab is about 5 minutes drive from one of south Wales’ best surfing beaches, so if there is some good surf I will try and get in the water before work.
 I get into work and usually set up an experiment or set some piece of equipment to warm up and then have a coffee, check my emails and attend to some boring admin stuff.
 I’ll spend most of the rest of the day in the lab making and measuring small solar cells.
 The day goes pretty quickly as there’s always so much to do!
 After work if I can go surfing again, I will.
 If not I’ll walk my dog, Siro, on the beach.